CDLUC3/mrt-doc/reports/minio-qumulo-sdsc.md

 that do not appear to cause problems when using the S3 API.)

 As for invalid Unicode strings, in general the Minio+QF2 system appears to disallow keys that are not valid UTF-8 byte strings.
-However, exactly how these are treated may depend on the client library being used to access the system, and it is possible that a different client library (e.g. in Java or Python) might encode these differently and produce different results.
+However, exactly how these are treated may depend on the client locale and the client library being used to access the system, and it is possible that a different client library (e.g. in Java or Python) or one running in a different locale might encode these differently and produce different results.

 This is somewhat more restrictive than Amazon, which appears to only disallow the empty string, `.`, and keys beginning with `..`, but still